ion-ml/foa/ASSIGNMENT_ANSWERS.md

 fruitFly = lowerBound + (upperBound - lowerBound  * rand());
 ```

-Within the smell phase, fruit flies are pseudo randomly re-positioned with regard to their previous best position.
-This is defined using the following formula:
+Within the smell phase, fruit flies are pseudo randomly re-positioned with regard to their previous best position and `alpha`, where `alpha` represents the output of the Chebyshev chaotic map.
+The re-positioning is defined using the following formula:

 ```JavaScript
 // PSEUDO CODE